Alan T. Busby

 Alan Thacker Busby (December 12, 1895 – June 10, 1992) was an American animal scientist and educator who taught at two historically black universities from 1921 to 1966.
-He was the first African American to attend the University of Connecticut, earning his bachelor's degree with honors in 1918.
+He was the first African American to attend the University of Connecticut, enrolling in 1914 and earning his bachelor's degree with honors in 1918.

 Early life and education

-Busby was born in Worcester, Massachusetts, on December 12, 1895, into one of the city's most prominent African American families.
-His father was George Alfred Busby (1857–1934), owner of a tailoring and dry cleaning business and Worcester's first Black alderman, serving in 1903 and 1904.
+Busby was born in Worcester, Massachusetts, on December 12, 1895, into one of the city's most prominent African-American families.
+His father George Alfred Busby (1857–1934), who had been born in Barbados and had migrated to the U.S. at the age of 17, was the owner of a tailoring and dry cleaning business and Worcester's first Black alderman, serving in 1903 and 1904.
 His mother was Jennie Cora Clough (1857–1928), Worcester's first Black schoolteacher and a 1878 alumna of Worcester Normal School.

-Busby enrolled in Connecticut Agricultural College in 1914 and graduated with his Bachelor of Science degree in 1918.
-He told the Connecticut Campus that he chose the college because some of his high school friends were going there and because the University of Massachusetts Amherst was full.
+Alan attended Worcester English High School from 1910 through June 1914.
+In 1914, he enrolled in Connecticut Agricultural College, and graduated with his Bachelor of Science degree in 1918.
+Busby told the Connecticut Campus that he chose the college because some of his high school friends were going there and because the University of Massachusetts Amherst was full.
+Being an out-of-state student, he was required to pay tuition fees of $290 a year.
 President Charles L. Beach found him jobs at the college dairy and horse farms, and Busby paid his way through college.
 He also worked as a resident assistant.
 Busby was an honors student and played football during his junior year.
 He also served as a news editor of the Connecticut Campus.
-Busby was the first African American student to attend the college and was the only Black student during all four years of his studies there.
+Busby was the first African-American student to attend the college and was the only Black student during all four years of his studies there.

 Graduating in May 1918, Busby immediately enlisted in the United States Army.
 Having served as an ROTC cadet while at the Connecticut Agricultural College, Busby served in the all-black 349th Field Artillery Regiment during World War I, attaining the rank of second lieutenant.
 He remained stationed in France for months after the war.

 Following his military service, he worked briefly again at Storrs and then managed a farm in Paxton, Massachusetts.